Kitty O'Neil (dancer): Dancing career

-Catherine O'Neil, famous on stage as "Kitty" O'Neil, was born in 1855 in Buffalo, New York to William O'Neil, a New York-born machinist and saloonkeeper, and his wife Elizabeth, an immigrant from Ireland.
+Catherine O'Neil, famous on stage as "Kitty" O'Neil, was born in 1855 in Buffalo, New York to William O'Neil, a New York-born machinist and saloonkeeper, and his wife Elizabeth (née McKernan), an immigrant from Ireland.

 She first performed in public at about the age of eight, proving to be so talented and precocious that her parents took her to a Prof. Newville of Rochester, New York to learn "fancy dancing."
 In her earliest years on the stage, she danced at theaters in Buffalo, Chicago, Pittsburgh and Syracuse.
 Variety impresario Tony Pastor heard of her talent and summoned her to New York City, where she made her debut at Pastor's Bowery "Opera House" on January 23, 1871.

 O'Neil was, to the confusion of later chroniclers, the second "Kitty O'Neil" who performed in this era for Tony Pastor.
 The first, also known as "Kathleen O'Neil," was a Dublin-born singer who arrived in the U.S. in 1861 and began performing with Pastor the following year.
 The dancing Kitty O'Neil's reputation soon eclipsed that of her singing predecessor.
 She was regularly featured in Pastor's company in New York and on tour for months after her debut, and also danced in this period for producer John Stetson at the Howard Athenaeum, the leading variety hall in Boston.
 From the fall of 1872 through 1878, O'Neil's theatrical home base was New York's Theatre Comique, managed by Josh Hart and, from 1876 on, by Edward Harrigan.
 A typical billing for Kitty from a Comique playbill in the Harrigan era read: "Acknowledged by the Press and Public to be the only Female Jig Dancer extant, all others are mere imitators and their futile efforts when compared with Miss O'Neil's artistic abilities fall below mediocrity."